 apparatus from two fire stations.
-There are two engines at Station 32 located on Clayton Road and eight pieces of apparatus, including an inflatable rescue boat, located at Station 33 on Jackson Street near downtown Fairfield.
-The apparatus includes two structural fire engines four wildland engines, two water tenders, and a rescue boat.
+There five pieces of apparatus at Station 32 located on Clayton Road and eight pieces of apparatus, including an inflatable rescue boat, located at Station 33 on Jackson Street near downtown Fairfield.
+The apparatus includes three structural fire engines five wildland engines, two water tenders, rescue squad and a rescue boat.

 The District's response area includes Blue Ridge Oaks west of I-80, Suisun Valley (including Twin Sisters) from the Napa County line south, Tolenas, Grizzly Island, the marsh land east of Suisun Creek and Westbound I-80 as far as Suisun Valley Road.